Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 (‘activist’) networks connected either to Surur

-25 Other recipients of FN-6 missiles were the Ahfad al-Rasul
+25 Other recipients of FN-6 missiles were the Ahfad al-Rasul Brigades,

 the FSA-affiliated al-Qusayr Brigade, the Front for Authenticity